-Foods to Celebrate the Chinese New Year
+Foods to Celebrate the Lunar New Year

-Chinese families gather for a reunion dinner on New Year’s Eve and clean their house to “sweep away” bad fortune on New Year’s Day.
+Families gather for a reunion dinner on New Year’s Eve and clean their house to “sweep away” bad fortune on New Year’s Day.
 The Spring Festival lasts 15 days and culminates in the Lantern Festival on the 15th day.

-Celebrate the Chinese New Year with these Foods!
+Foods to Celebrate the Lunar New Year

 Citrus Fruits: